 In this scenario, you can elect to exercise the shares for a quick profit of $80 per share X 1,000 shares, of $80,000, or pass this by and have nothing tomorrow.

-Clearly, the best answer is an exercise.
+Clearly, the going solution seems to be an exercise.

-Strategy 3: Exercise at Vest and Then Hold
+3: Exercise at Vest and Then Hold

 In lieu of exercising and selling immediately or exercising upon expiration when there is no better option, another more aggressive strategy might be to exercise your options at the vest date — and then hold the shares to take advantage of long-term capital gains tax rates.